acmephp/documentation/cli/get-certificate.md

 # Get a token to expose
 php acmephp.phar authorize yourdomain.org

-# The command will display a lot of informations to help you expose the token properly.
+# The command will display explainations to help you expose the token properly.
-# Usually, a simple text file is enought to expose the token.
+# Usually, a simple text file is enough to expose the token.
 ```

 ## 3. Ask the server to check your proof